jackmazac/gomcts/README.md

 The main training loop iterates over the specified number of episodes.
 In each episode, the game state and player are initialized, and the game is played until it ends.
 At each step of the game, the agent selects an action using its current policy, the action is executed in the game, and the agent observes the next state and the reward for the current transition.
 The transition is added to the replay buffer, and the agent is trained on a random batch of transitions from the buffer.
 The value of epsilon is updated, and the player's turn is switched.
 When the game ends, the results of the episode are printed.

 ###### Conclusion
-Overall, this code implements a simple and straightforward deep Q-learning algorithm to learn to play the game of Gomoku.
-However, there are several ways in which the algorithm could be improved, such as using a more sophisticated neural network architecture or implementing a prioritized replay buffer.
+There are several ways in which the algorithm could be improved, such as using a more sophisticated neural network architecture or implementing a prioritized replay buffer.

 ## Known Errors